 Transport infrastructure is affected directly and indirectly by climate change, with broader consequences for international trade and the development prospects of the most vulnerable nations.4 Climate-related extreme events and disasters can result in significant economic costs.
 They are considered among the top global economic risks, with implications for additional infrastructure investment needs and climate adaptation (World Economic Forum, 2019).

-Figure 4 summarizes the probability that a disaster leads to damage on infrastructure, based on occurances in the past.
+Figure 4 illustrates the potential probability that a disaster leads to damage on infrastructure, based on occurances in the past.
 The figure suggests that, within economic infrastructure, transport is the sector that is most vulnerable to disasters.
 On average, transport facilities have a 20-30 per cent probability to be impacted by geological, hydrological and meteorological events.
 Some of these events are expected to increase in frequency and intensity as a result of climate change, with severe consequences for infrastructure.
 Indeed, a recent study estimated that global damage due to sea-level rise and related extreme events might amount to US$10.8 trillion per year, about 1.8 per cent of global (Jevrejeva et al., 2018)., for a scenario of 1.5°C warming by 2100.
-If warming is not mitigated, the costs could reach even higher levels
+For a scenario of 2°C or more, the costs could reach considerably higher levels

 Notes: The probability shown in this chart is calculated as the number of disasters that damaged infrastructure, divided by the total number of disasters.
 It is calculated for each infrastructure sector and type of disasters.
-The source database provides an inventory of disasters and their effects for 82 economies.
+The source database provides an inventory of disasters and their effects for 82 economies during the period 2000-2013.
 For more information on the database, including the classification of disasters, see UNDRR (2019).

-Adaptation and resilience measures are essential since they can contribute to reducing the negative impacts of climate change.
-However, a recent UNCTAD survey on climate change impacts and adaptation for ports shows important gaps in data on resilience and preparedness among seaports worldwide UNCTAD (2017).
-Relevant information and adequate climate adaptation efforts are urgently needed for effective climate risk-assessment and adaptation planning of coastal transport infrastructure, especially for ports in developing regions.
+Adaptation and resilience measures are essential since they contribute to reducing the negative impacts of climate change.
+However, a recent UNCTAD port-industry survey on climate change impacts and adaptation for ports shows important gaps in data on resilience and preparedness among seaports worldwide (UNCTAD, 2017).
+Relevant information and adequate climate adaptation efforts are urgently needed for effective climate risk-assessment and adaptation planning of coastal transport infrastructure, especially for ports in developing (UNCTAD 2011, 2019f).

 While central to development, transport can also have detrimental effects on the environment through air pollution, greenhouse gas emissions, soil contamination, waste, noise, threats to land and water ecosystems and biodiversity, and others.
-Each mode of transport could lead to a different combination of negative impacts on the environment.
-While maritime transport is relatively less harmful to the environment than other modes of freight transport, the large volumes handled by this sector and its projected expansion in the coming decades make it priority.
-For instance, according to different scenarios, International Maritime Organization, 2015; ).
-Urgent solutions are needed to reach transport infrastructure, services and operations that are energy efficient, safe, climate-change resilient and environmentally friendly ( , 2010OECD, 2011; UNCTAD, 2018e).emissions from maritime transport are expected to increase by 50-250 per cent in the period to 2050 (
+Each mode of transport may entail a different combination of negative impacts on the environment.
+While maritime transport is the most International Maritime Organization, 2015; ). , 2010-efficient mode of freight transport, the large volumes handled by this sector and its projected expansion in the coming decades make it priority.
+For instance, according to different scenarios, CO2 emissions from maritime transport are expected to increase by 50-250 per cent in the period to 2050 (

 - This initiative pursues infrastructure development within and outside China and seeks to improve physical connectivity through enhanced transport networks.
 It will require large amounts of materials in the form of dry bulk commodities, steel products, cement, heavy machinery and equipment.
 The resulting infrastructure improvements could increase total trade among partner economies by between 2.5 and 4.1 per cent (Baniya et al., 2019).